Emuzex/virgo-ui/docs/guide/features/transitions.md

 You have transition component now, but you have to write the styles for it.
 You can write the styles for your transition component in the same way as you write for any other transition.

-Here's example of fade transition styles used in anu.
+Here's example of fade transition styles used in Virgo.

 <<< @/../packages/virgo-vue/src/scss/index.scss#fade-transition